saifullahkhanjadoon/CarRentalSystem/README.md

 Car Rental Management System (Java + MySQL)
 📝 Overview
-The Car Rental Management System is a console-based application developed in Java using Object-Oriented Programming (OOP) principles.
-It connects to a MySQL database using MySQL Connector/J (JDBC) to manage real-time data operations for cars, users, and rental records.
-This system provides separate roles for Admin and User, enabling complete rental workflow and data management via a simple interface.
+The Car Rental Management System is a console-based Java application designed using Object-Oriented Programming (OOP) principles.
+It interacts with a MySQL database using JDBC (MySQL Connector/J 9.3.0) to manage real-time operations related to car rentals, users, and admin tasks.

+The system provides separate roles for Admin and User, enabling full rental workflows, user account management, and car inventory tracking — all via a simple text-based interface.

 🔧 Technologies Used
-Java – Core language with OOP principles
+Java – Core programming language (OOP)

-MySQL – Relational database for persistent data storage
+MySQL – Relational database for persistent storage

-JDBC (MySQL Connector/J 9.3.0) – For Java–MySQL integration
+JDBC (MySQL Connector/J 9.3.0) – Java-MySQL integration

-Scanner Class – For handling user inputs via the console
+Scanner Class – For handling console input

-NetBeans / IntelliJ IDEA – IDEs used for development and testing
+NetBeans / IntelliJ IDEA – IDEs used for development

 🔑 User Roles
 👤 Admin
 Add, update, and delete car records

-Manage user accounts and rental history
+Manage user accounts and view rental history

-View all available cars and rental data
+View all available cars and current rental records

 🙋 User
 Register and log in securely